mcpython4-coding/Documentation/mcpython/common/world/World.md

             variable self.dim_to_id[dim.name]

+        @deprecation.deprecated()
         function join_dimension(self, dim_id: int)

             will change the dimension of the active player
             :param dim_id: the dimension to change to todo: make str
             todo: move to player

+            variable sector

+            variable old

+            variable self.active_dimension

+            Will change the dimension of the active player
+            :param dim_id: the dimension to change to todo: make str
+            todo: move to player
+            todo: event calls must be async-ed

             variable sector